 - a. manage the risks of the business processes under his/her control; - b. continuously identify risks and evaluate existing controls.
-If controls are deemed ineffective, inadequate or nonexistent, to establish and implement controls to reduce the likelihood and/or impact; - c. report to the SRMC on the emergence of new business risks or changes in the existing business risks in a timely manner, and assist the SRMC; - d. assist with the development of the management action plans and implement these action plans; - e. assist the SRMC with the yearly update of the changes in the Key Risks Registers, management action plans and the status of these plans; - f. ensure that departmental staff understand the risk exposure of the relevant processes under their responsibilities and the importance of the related controls; and - g. ensure the adequacy of training for staff on risk and improvement opportunity management.
+If controls are deemed ineffective, inadequate or nonexistent, to establish and implement the necessary controls to reduce the risk likelihood and/or impact; - c. report to the SRMC on the emergence of new business risks or changes in the existing business risks in a timely manner, and assist the SRMC: - d. assist with the development of the management action plans and implement these action plans; - e. assist the SRMC with the yearly update of changes in the Key Risks Registers, management action plans and the status of these plans; - f. ensure that departmental staff understand the risk exposure of the relevant processes under their responsibilities and the importance of the related controls; and - g. ensure that staff are adequately trained on risk and improvement opportunity management.